 Fluxgate technology benefits from excellent over-current recovery, again because any permanent magnetization of the field sensing element is reset with subsequent B-H cycles (and again, not affecting the main toroid of the "standard" Fluxgate).

-It has much higher sensitivity than other technologies, allowing the measurement of very low Ampere-turns (determined by design and dependent on the required magnitudes of BEXT and BSI).
+It has much higher sensitivity than other technologies, allowing the measurement of very low currents.

 With its large dynamic range, Fluxgate current sensors allows for the measurement of both small and large currents with the same transducer.

-The sensors also benefits from very high resolution, provided by the low offset, as well as a large temperature range, as the low offset drift make Fluxgate technologies suitable for broader operating temperature ranges (still limited by the transducer materials and component limits)
+The sensors also benefits not only from a very high resolution, provided by the low offset, but also from a large temperature range, as the low offset drift make Fluxgate technologies suitable for broader operating temperature ranges (the operational temperature limit is given by the transducer materials and by the components limits).

-Last but not least, Fluxgate sensors come with high bandwidth – fast response time, provided by the current transformer effect (when relevant) which is further enhanced on C-type and IT-type Fluxgates.
+Last but not least, Fluxgate sensors offer a very extended bandwidth with a very fast response time, provided by the current transformer effect (when relevant) which is further enhanced on C-type and IT-type Fluxgates.

 No use of Hall generators.
 The magnetic flux created by the primary residual current IPR (sum between IL and IN) is compensated by a secondary current.
 The zero-flux detector is a symmetry detector using a wound core connected to a square-wave generator.
 The secondary compensating current is an exact representation of the primary current.